rooklift/nibbler/README.md

 ![Screenshot](https://user-images.githubusercontent.com/16438795/58752417-637bb500-84a6-11e9-8cae-5acb51b1a98c.png)

 Currently, basic functionality does work.
-You can now load FEN positions via the FEN box, and very basic PGN files.
+You can now load FEN positions via the FEN box, and very basic PGN files via the Open command.

 # Usage